This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Israel.

 - The appointment of officers in the company, including temporary members of the board.

-In case of an international transaction, it is possible to carve the assets and legal entities in Israel out of the transaction, though generally, any carve-out outline will have to receive the Israeli Antitrust Authority's approval.
+In international transactions, it is possible to carve the assets and legal entities in Israel out of the transaction, though generally, any carve-out outline will require the Israeli Antitrust Authority's approval.

-The Israeli Antitrust Authority normally does not allow derogations, except in the case that the purchased business has severe financial difficulties and may not survive until the review is concluded.
-In such a case, the Israeli Antitrust Authority may allow the prospective acquirer to transfer funds into the prospective target, under certain conditions.
+The Israeli Antitrust Authority does not normally allow exceptions, unless the acquired business is in severe financial distress and may not survive conclusion of the review.
+Thus, the Israeli Antitrust Authority may allow the prospective acquirer to transfer funds into the prospective target, under certain conditions.

-The definition of a "merger of companies" in section 1 of the Israeli Antitrust Law is an open one, which begins with the word "including".
-According to the Antitrust Commissioner's Guidelines for Reporting and Evaluating Mergers under the Restrictive Trade Practices Law, 1988 (the "Guidelines"), this implies that the "merger of companies" definition has a "wide and general aspect" which does not expressly appear in the definition and which includes "Any transaction that creates (or significantly strengthens) a substantial and continuous influence link between the decision-making mechanisms of the companies involved in the transaction, either directly or indirectly".
+The definition of a "merger of companies" in section 1 of the Israeli Antitrust Law is an open definition, beginning with the word "including".
+According to the Antitrust Commissioner's Guidelines for Reporting and Evaluating Mergers under the Restrictive Trade Practices Law, 1988 (the "Guidelines"), this implies that the "merger of companies" definition has a "wide and general aspect", which a) does not expressly appear in the definition, and b) includes "any transaction that creates (or significantly strengthens) a substantial and continuous influence link between the decision-making mechanisms of the companies involved in the transaction, either directly or indirectly".

-- the acquisition of most of the assets of a company by another company;
+- the acquisition of most of the assets of one company by another;

-- the acquisition of shares in a company by another company by which the acquiring company is accorded more than a quarter (25%) of one of the below:
+- the acquisition of shares in one company by another, whereby the acquiring company is accorded more than a quarter (25%) of one of the below: